hypervel/hypervel.org/docs/docs/introduction.md

 Imagine building an AI-powered chatbot where each conversation API takes 3-5 seconds to respond.
 With 10 workers in Laravel Octane receiving 10 concurrent requests, all workers would be blocked until these requests complete.

 For I/O-intensive scenarios, even with Laravel Octane's improvements, your application's ability to handle concurrent requests is still limited by the duration of these I/O operations.
-Laravel Hyperf addresses this issue by leveraging coroutines, allowing for efficient handling of concurrent I/O operations without blocking workers.
+Hypervel addresses this issue by leveraging coroutines, allowing for efficient handling of concurrent I/O operations without blocking workers.
 This approach can significantly improve the performance and concurrency of applications with heavy I/O requirements.

 Moreover, it's unlikely that Laravel Octane will support coroutines in the near future (see [this issue](https://github.com/laravel/octane/issues/765)), given that only Swoole runtime currently supports this feature and considering backward compatibility with the framework and third-party packages.